 Procurement Services advise all the College's Curriculum Areas and Professional Services Departments, on how to purchase goods and services at the optimal balance of price, quality and sustainability while ensuring compliance with legislative requirements including Scottish, UK, World Trade Organisation (WTO) and European Union (EU) Procurement Law.

 Procurement Services supports the College in achieving its Strategic Aims by delivering strategic procurement solutions that facilitate excellence in education and enterprise, with a focus on building flourishing communities in our local region.
 Our objectives are detailed in the Procurement Strategy below.

 All contracting authorities with an annual regulated procurement spend above or equal to £5 million must produce an organisational Procurement Strategy under section 15 of the Procurement Reform (Scotland) Act 2014.

-The College’s Procurement Strategy was approved by our College Board of Governors and covers the period March 2019 to July 2022.
+The college’s Procurement Strategy was approved by our College Board of Governors and covers the period January 2023 to July 2024.
+Procurement Strategy

 Annual Procurement Report